HansDP/redux-container-state/README.md

 #### What is this project trying to solve?

-This project tries to solve the same problem as the `redux-elm` project:
+This project tries to solve the same problem as the `redux-elm` project.
+Basically, it comes down to this:

-> redux-elm is framework specifically tailored for solving difficult problems that people have to face in modern front-end application development, it is heavily based on [Composition](http://salsita.github.io/redux-elm/composition/).
+> In Redux, state is considered global.
+That makes it hard to create isolated and reusable container components, which require their own local state.
+This projects tries to abstract away the complexity to handle this problem.

 ## The Gist